dushyg/findFalcone/README.md

 ## Documentation

 Various methods and classes from the code and its usage has been documented using compodoc tool.
 Documentation can be accessed using the docs link in application header in production mode.
-Documentation can also be served locally using the command 'npm run serve:doc'
+Documentation can also be served locally using the command 'npm run serve:doc' and opening up http://127.0.0.1:8080

 ## Angular onPush Change Detection